-The descent was very long and far too steep.
-What switchbacks there were, if any, were too steep as well.
+The descent was very long and steep.
+What switchbacks there were, if any, were steep as well.
 I knew water was going to be scarce, so I took a long break at Tessentee Camp to camel up and fill everything I had.
 I then began my 2nd least favorite climb of the Bartram Trail – up and over Peggy Knob, which was over ankle-deep in leaves.
 I could not see the rocks and roots trying to trip me.
-Peggy Knob was followed by a straight-up masochistic climb up Keith Day Knob.
-When you can reach out and high-five the ground, maybe the trail is too steep.
+Peggy Knob was followed by a straight-up climb up Keith Day Knob.
+When I say the trail was steep, what I mean is that I could reach out and high-five the ground in front of me.

 Eventually I hit the top and really enjoyed a field I walked through — a novelty in this terrain — and the flowers were abundant too.
 I reached the Jones Gap Trailhead and was shocked to see a person there – Debbie was scoping out the road and trail for a trip she was planning with friends.
 She told me about the trail section to come, how dry it was, and she encouraged me to take some water from her.
 She had a gallon jug in her car, and though I at first declined, as we chatted more I saw reason and filled up.
 Debbie was a true trail angel – I was incredibly grateful for that water in the coming miles.